ellerenad/blog/about.md

 This is my blog, where I share stuff about my interests, mostly Software Engineering.

 I fell in love with software engineering in 2004 and made my first paid project in 2007.
-Ever since, I have worked with different technology stacks and tools, for the retail-, pharma-, automotive, and financial industries.
+Ever since, I have worked with different technology stacks and tools, for the retail, pharma, automotive, and financial industries.
 For the last few years, I have focused on the Java ecosystem.
 At the moment I am a Senior Software Engineer at [mimacom Deutschland GmbH][mimacom]. ([Join us!][mimacomcareer]).

 My interests are machine learning, cloud computing, and software architecture.
 I also like football (both american and the real one ;) ).
 I am a native spanish speaker, and also speak english and german fluently.

-Certifications:
+#### Certifications:
 - iSAQB Certified Professional for Software Architecture - Foundation level
 - AWS Certified Solutions Architect - Associate
 - Oracle Certified Professional Java Programmer